sanuj21/multiServiceApp/README.md

 - **Blog Service**: http://143.244.143.187/blogs
 - **Comment Service**: http://143.244.143.187/comments

+  **_Note: I could not apply SSL certificate to the services as I needed a domain for that, and freenom is not providing free domain registration at the moment, will update the links once I get a domain._**

 ### **Test Credentials**

 - **User Service**:
   - Email: `admin@gmail.com`
   - Password: `anuj1234`

+## **Trade-offs**

+1. **Database Schema**:

+   - I have used a single database with separate schemas for each service rather than using separate databases for each service.
+This is because we can't establish clear relationship between entities if we use separate databases for each service.

+2. **Service Communication**:

+   - I have used REST API for service communication instead of gRPc mainly because of the simplicity of REST API for this use case.

 ## **API Documentation**